xmonader/letsbuildacompiler-pretty/src/tutor10_introducingtiny.md

 var ST   : array[1..MaxEntry] of Symbol;
 ```

-(Note that ST is _NOT_ declared as a SymTab.
+(Note that ST is _not_ declared as a SymTab.
 That declaration is
 a phony one to get Lookup to work.
 A SymTab  would  take  up too
 much RAM space, and so one is never actually allocated.)